ohmu/poni/doc/remote.rst

 Commands can be executed on remote nodes using Poni's ``remote exec`` and ``remote shell`` commands.

-Commands are executed over an SSH connection unless the node ``host`` property has been set to ``@local``.
+Commands are executed over an SSH connection unless the node ``deploy`` property has been set to ``local``.
 In that case, the commands are simply run locally in the current host.

 Remote Execution of Shell Commands
 ----------------------------------